Constitution of the Student Government Association General Assembly of Truckee Meadows Community College

 Section 2.
 Probation

 Any member of the General Assembly may be put on probation for misconduct by a two-thirds majority vote of the General Assembly members present at a regular or special General Assembly meeting.
+They may waive placement on the agenda and go on probation with written consent.
 General Assembly members who are to be considered for probation shall be given a written notification from the President or SGA Advisor that outlines the reason(s) for the potential probation as outlined in NRS 241.033.
 Probationary procedures and duration shall be followed as outlined in the SGA Bylaws.

 Section 3.
 Impeachment